 - Professor Rhona Sharpe (University of Oxford), Honorary member

 - Sarah Knight (JISC), Honorary member

-- Dr Vicki Dale, (University of Glasgow), Honorary member
+- Dr Denise Sweeney University of Nottingham, Honorary member